Materials design based on a material-motif network and heterogeneous graphs: Introduction

 In this work, a bipartite network connecting materials to their structure motifs is constructed, providing a systematic framework for capturing structural similarities across materials with common motifs.
 The connectivity encoded in the network is analyzed using the centrality metrics to identify clusters of related materials, offering a motif-centric perspective for guiding candidate selection in materials design workflows.
 In addition, this analysis reveals functional clusters of materials linked through characteristic motifs, such as \ce{VO4} and \ce{TiO6} in solar energy conversion, \ce{FeAs4} and \ce{CuO4} in superconductors, and \ce{NaO6}, \ce{MnO6}, and \ce{PO4} in battery electrodes.
 These clusters not only highlight known functional compounds but also point to other materials that show similar functionality.
-A bipartite network embedding method\cite{gao2018bine} is applied to learn low-dimensional vector representations of materials (and motifs).
-For materials, the learned embeddings serve as enriched feature vectors that capture motif-based structure relationships.
-These representations are then used to predict key material properties such as formation energy and bandgap, and metal–nonmetal classification.
 The results demonstrate that a motif-informed bipartite network is effective in exploring the connectivity of structurally and functionally similar materials.
-The learned embeddings can be used as descriptors for materials and provide insights into the role of structure motifs in determining different properties.
-More importantly, this framework can be integrated into existing materials discovery workflows as an intermediate screening stage to enable the identification of candidate compounds with desired structure motifs with known functional applications.
+A bipartite network embedding method \cite{gao2018bine} is applied to learn low-dimensional vector representations of materials (and motifs).
+For solid state materials, the learned embeddings serve as enriched feature vectors that capture motif-based structure relationships.
+These representations are then used to predict key material properties such as formation energy and band gap, and metal–nonmetal classification.
+The learned embeddings provide an interpretable and transferable way to connect local coordination environments with material properties across chemically diverse material families.
+More importantly, this framework can be integrated into existing materials discovery workflows as an intermediate screening stage for identifying candidate compounds with desired structural motifs and potential functional applications.